shpark85/clone-kokoa-2020/readme.md

-# KOKOA frontend clone coding, updated in 2020.
+# Frontend - KOKOA clone, updated in 2020.

 - Study for HTML and CSS
 - Beginner's Course for basic front-end design